Skip to main content

 COPC Description

-Use the Description text area to add notes about the COPC selections for this site
+• Use the Description text area to add notes about the COPC selections for this site.
+The description is shared across all matrices.

 Other Actions

-Expand/Collapse All - Use the button to expand or collapse all analyte groups at once
+• Expand/Collapse All - Expand or collapse every analyte group at once

 Cautionary Notes